italolelis/italovietro.com/content/about/index.en.md

 * 2018: Joined N26 as an Engineering Manager.
 * 2019: Joined Lykon as CTO.
 * 2020: Started writing in my blog once again!
+* 2022: Started as VP Platform Engineering at Urban Sports Club.

 ## Contact